 Image

 If you’re caught with a firearm that has an altered or missing serial number, you may be charged with possessing a defaced firearm—a Class B misdemeanor in Osage County, MO.
 Law enforcement treats these cases harshly due to associations with criminal trafficking and stolen guns.

-Unlawful Sale, Transfer, or Trafficking of Weapons in or Around Osage County, MO
+Unlawful Weapon Sales, Transfers, or Trafficking in or Around Osage County, MO

 • Transferring weapons to minors

-Depending on the circumstances, the offense may be charged as a Class A misdemeanor or a Class E felony.
-A knowledgeable Osage County, MO weapons crime attorney at Combs Waterkotte can help you avoid the worst-case scenario.
+Penalties vary, with charges ranging from a Class A misdemeanor to a Class E felony.
+An experienced Osage County, MO weapons crime attorney from Combs Waterkotte can help you fight these accusations and protect your future.

+Image